IHE/ITI.mCSD/README.md

 ## Notes for changes as part of migration
-* Add Facilities and Jurisdictions to Concepts
+* Add Facilities and Jurisdictions to Concepts - Done as part of CP 1236
-* Clarify that facilities and jurisdictions are a combination of Organization and Location under the Organization constraint tables with link to Concepts.
+* Clarify that facilities and jurisdictions are a combination of Organization and Location under the Organization constraint tables with link to Concepts. - Done as part of CP 1236
-* Remove meta.profile constraints in tables as this is duplicative.
+* Remove meta.profile constraints in tables as this is duplicative. - Done and added to Changes
+* TODO: Make sure canonical URLs are set correctly (specifically update extension definition and reference in ITI-90)